Hikes in Badlands National Park

 Located in southwest South Dakota, the Badlands could not look more different than the surrounding Great Plains.
 The contrast between Badlands buttes and the surrounding prairie grasses make this a very dramatic national park.
 Early French trappers and earlier Native Americans gave this landscape similar names meaning “bad lands.”
 This rough terrain of eroded spires and pinnacles must have been hell for travelers in centuries past.
 Today, roadways make it easy to explore and enjoy the Badlands, even if you have limited time in the park.

-There is a $15 entrance fee to access Badlands National Park and there are two campgrounds within the 380-square mile park.
+Badlands National Park covers 380 square miles and has two campgrounds.
 Cedar Pass Campground is the principal place to camp with 96 standard sites and four group sites.
 Sage Creep Primitive Campground is situated on an unpaved road in a remote area on the west side of the park and lacks amenities like potable water.

 Campgrounds in Badlands National Park